This site has a visual navigation structure based on John's actual studio at what he lovingly referred to as Peel Acres.

-We are currently working to make John's collection available to the public, with the first 100 of each letter of the albums online now (about 3% of the collection).
+We are currently working with the Space to make John's collection available to the public, with the first 100 of each letter of the albums online now (about 3% of the collection).

 The project is run under the auspices of the John Peel Centre for Creative Arts with ongoing development by Klik - along with the invaluable assistance of the Ravenscroft family.
 The original video content was created by EYE film & TV, with the rather wonderful photography coming courtesy of renowned 78 DJ Dave at The Photo Unit.
 Get in touch via @johnpeelarchive.